Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

-## Azure Cache for Redis AAD with ioredis client library
+## Azure Cache for Redis: Azure AD with ioredis client library

 ### Table of contents